-Every day we are learning more about COVID-19.
+Experts are still learning more about COVID-19.
 Research is ongoing to find out who is at high risk and how we can best protect them.
-Also, our hope for a vaccine has turned into a reality.
+And we have a robust set of effective vaccines.
 While different areas may have different rates of infection, we are making progress.
 Quick testing, isolation precautions, treatments, and vaccines are all part of the bigger picture.1

 Our community advocates have shared some of their experiences living with lupus in the time of COVID-19:

 - Is it COVID or Lupus-Related?
 How to Work With Doctors to Really Get Proper Care